Noah Franke

-Noah Franke (born March 25, 1995) is an American soccer player who currently plays for Greenville Triumph SC in USL League One.
+Noah Franke (born March 25, 1995) is an American soccer player.

 Career

 College

 Franke spent his entire college career at Creighton University between 2014 and 2017, where he made 85 appearances, starting 57 games, scoring 6 goals and tallying 14 assists in his time with the Bluejays.

 During his time at college, Franke played with Premier Development League sides Orlando City U-23 and Tampa Bay Rowdies U23.

 Professional

 Franke was selected in the fourth round (80th overall) of the 2018 MLS SuperDraft by FC Dallas.
 However, he was not signed by the club.

 On March 28, 2018, Franke signed for USL side Pittsburgh Riverhounds SC.

 On April 15, 2021, Franke joined USL League One club FC Tucson ahead of the 2021 season.

 Franke signed with Greenville Triumph SC on January 21, 2022.